0xMiden/miden-note-transport/crates/node/README.md

-# Miden Notes Private Transport Node
+# Miden Note Transport Node

 Node/server implementation of the Miden Transport Layer for private notes.

 ## API
 Messages exchanged with the protocol using gRPC.
-Please see the `miden-private-transport-proto` crate for the employed Protobuf messages and services.
+Please see the `miden-note-transport-proto` crate for the employed Protobuf messages and services.

 Clients can interact with the server,
 - `send_note()` receives an incoming note and stores it in the database.
 The note details can be